mac

 Find out more and learn top 10 tips to stay motivated when learning English online.

-When you sign up to learn business English with GlobalExam, you’ll have the opportunity to practice your language skills with native, TESOL-qualified English teachers through virtual lessons.
+When you sign up to learn Business with GlobalExam, you’ll have the opportunity to practice your language skills with native, TESOL-qualified English teachers through virtual lessons.
 If mastering negotiations is your goal, we recommend booking an individual 30-minute lesson with one of our teachers to focus on the skill and benefit from one-on-one tuition and practice.

 Alternatively, you can participate in one-hour group lessons on set themes, such as making phone calls, planning a meeting, and giving a presentation.
 Group lessons take place at set times each week and are limited to a maximum of six learners.

-With GlobalExam’s new Business English platform, you will learn the soft skills, the culture, the vocabulary and a host of other aspects, which are crucial to career success in an English speaking business environment.
+With GlobalExam’s new Business platform, you will learn the soft skills, the culture, the vocabulary and a host of other aspects, which are crucial to career success in an English speaking business environment.
 You’ll develop greater confidence with better understanding and new opportunities will become available.
 We offer three pathways for you with our new platform:

 Boost my Skills is intended to get you ready to function effectively in topics such as writing a professional email, managing a project,managing interculturality, recruitment, answering the phone, travelling in business, conducting a meeting or greeting a client.
 We give you the needed grammar and vocabulary for these topics, too.